 Graduate Student (Medical Scientist Training Program)

-Project: Addressing the role of micro-environmental stimuli on anti-tumor immunity of T cells and deciphering transcriptional regulation of CD8 effector function and memory formation to maximize anti-tumor immunity.
+Project: Addressing the role of micro-environmental stimuli on anti-tumor adaptive immunity and deciphering transcriptional regulation of CD8 T cell effector function and memory formation to maximize anti-tumor immunity.

 Project: Identifying novel transcriptional regulators of CD4 T-Cell activation, differentiation, and memory formation.